The Basics of Working in Human Resources

 Academically, any Bachelor’s degree would do.
 Since MBA translates to Masters in Business Administration, a Bachelor’s is necessary to be eligible for post-graduation.
 However, there is no restriction or rule regarding the specifics of the Bachelor’s degree.

 However, HR specializes in managing people.
 Therefore, if you have experience in a subject that helps in that particular task, it would be no lesser than an asset.
-If you have pursued anything from psychology to sociology, you are in for a treat.
+If you have pursued anything from a Christian psychology degree to sociology, you are in for a treat.

 Anyway, it is also necessary to mention that you must understand mathematics or analytics as it falls under the entrance examination curriculum.